-Dece r Ended ember 31, and 2014 Balance at December 31, 2012 \$ 251 Initial value of interest make-whole payment associated with the convertible notes 9,270 Changes in fair value of derivative liabilities included in earnings 13,354 Reduction due to conversion of debt to equity (10,231) Balance at December 31, 2013 12,644 Changes in fair value of derivative liabilities included in earnings (2,809) Reduction due to conversion of debt to equity (3,271) Balance at December 31, 2014 \$ 6,564

-The carrying value, face value and estimated fair value of the Notes was approximately \$26.9 million, \$36.1 million and \$62.6 million, respectively, as of December 31, 2014.
-The fair value was estimated based on actual trade information as well as quoted prices provided by bond traders, which would be characterized within Level 2 of the fair value hierarchy.
-This fair value amount gives recognition to the value of the interest make-whole liability and the value of the conversion option.
-These items have been accounted for as derivative liabilities and additional paid-in-capital, respectively.

-The carrying amounts of other financial instruments, including accounts receivable, accounts payable and accrued expenses approximate fair value due to their short-term maturities.
+Year Ended December 31, 2013 and 2014 Balance at December 31, 2012 Initial value of interest make-whole payment associated with the \$ 251 convertible notes 9,270 Changes in fair value of derivative liabilities included in earnings 13,354 Reduction due to conversion of debt to equity (10,231) Balance at December 31, 2013 12,644 Changes in fair value of derivative liabilities included in earnings Reduction due to conversion of debt to equity (2,809) (3,271) Balance at December 31, 2014 \$ 6,564 The carrying value, face value and estimated fair value of the Notes was approxin \$36.1 million and \$62.6 million, respectively, as of December 31, 2014.
+The fair value based on actual trade information as well as quoted prices provided by bond trade characterized within Level 2 of the fair value hierarchy.
+This fair value amount gives a conversion option.
+Been accounted for as derivative liabilities and additional paid-in-capital, respectively. lue was estimates ers, which wout ves recognition These items has The carrying amounts of other financial instruments, including accounts receivable and accrued expenses approximate fair value due to their short-term maturities. e, accounts pay